 - In a small bowl, beat the eggs, butter, extract and remaining sugar.
 Beat in flour just until moistened (batter will be thick).
 Spread evenly over berries.

 - Bake at 325° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
-Cool on a wire rack.
+Cool in pan on a wire rack.
 Dust with confectioners’ sugar.
 Refrigerate leftovers.
-Yield: 12 servings.